Reading time: 4 minutes

 It is also interesting to learn what is already included in the cost price calculation.
 Are the Dead-on-Arrivals’ (DOAs) and B-stock already included?
 In that case, servicing your PaaS customers with free hardware replacement would cost you nothing extra, while building a very loyal customer base.
 This can be comparable to a lifetime warranty.

 Got interested in launching a (pilot) PaaS proposition?

 Got interested in launching a pilot or product-as-a-service proposition?
 At Firmhouse we can help you start your proposition on our platform.
 We can fully automate all back-end processes and help you launch in no-time.
-Check our website for more information, or contact us for scheduling a demo.
-Stay safe!
+Sign up for free today or contact us for scheduling a demo.